-Unless I’m brave, I have little to no pictures of myself when I go away.
 I love taking pictures and showing my travel through my eyes, but there are some days when I want to take that corny touristy photo like the one on Mt.
 Isabel de Torres.
-As tired as I am of selfies, selfie sticks or learning to take pictures using a tripod and camera remote are good tools.
-You can also be brave and ask someone to take a picture or hire a photographer.
+As tired as I am of selfies and selfie sticks, learning to take solo travel pictures has helped.
+You can also ask someone to take a picture of you or hire a photographer.

+One of the biggest cons of solo travel relates to ones safety.
+Being and staying safe when traveling alone is a big concern especially traveling to a foreign country with language barriers.
 The term “safety in numbers” is true.
-You’ll always feel safe in a group of trusted friends or family members wherever you go.
-An extra set of eyes, especially as a female traveler would be great, but not always an option.
-Try your best to avoid late flights or practice tips mentioned in my tips for solo travel.
+You’ll most likely feel safer in a group of trusted friends or family members in an unknown place as being alone makes you an easier target.
+An extra set of eyes, especially as a solo female traveler would be great, but not always an option.

 To combat safety issues, it’s crucial to remain vigilant, stay informed about local customs and potential risks, and take necessary precautions to ensure your well-being.
 Don’t tell someone you’re traveling alone, where you’re staying, or your travel plans.
 You can also use a tour company like G-Adventures or Gate 1 that offers group tours for individuals.

 Traveling solo is a transformative experience that offers numerous advantages, including freedom, self-discovery, and cultural immersion.
 However, it’s essential to consider the potential disadvantages.